-Momo, the gibbon who lived alone at a Japanese zoo became pregnant, and now DNA evidence has revealed that a 34-year-old gibbon is the father.
+Momo, the gibbon who lived alone at a Japanese zoo became pregnant, DNA evidence reveals the father.

 The mystery of how the gibbons at Kujukushima Zoo & Botanical Garden managed to mate had zookeepers stumped until DNA testing revealed the truth.
 According to a report by CNN, it appears that the two primates had connected through a small, nine-millimeter perforated board that separates the male, Itoh, and the female, Momo when they rotate out of the exhibition area in the morning and afternoon.
 Mating is a process that gibbons take seriously.
 They are incredibly picky when it comes to choosing a partner, selecting based on appearance, social behavior and vocalizations.
 Itoh must have gone through quite a process to attract Momo's attention, which is why the staff was so shocked to learn what had happened.